6 Sights in Karlovy Vary, Czechia (with Map and Images)

 Show sight on map

 The Market Colonnade is a colonnade in Karlovy Vary on the left bank of the Teplá River.
 It is a cultural monument of the Czech Republic.
 The colonnade covers the Charles IV Spring, the Lower Castle Spring and the Market Spring.
-The building is a richly carved, open building built in the Swiss style.
-The Market Colonnade is enclosed on three sides by wooden walls, its façade is formed by a columned arcade.
-The building was built in the place where the oldest Karlovy Vary spa originally stood.
-According to a legend, the emperor himself treated his diseased limbs at the Charles IV spring.
+The building is a richly carved, open structure built in the Swiss style.
+The Market Colonnade is enclosed on three sides by wooden walls, its façade consists of a columned arcade.
+The building was built on the site of the oldest spa in Karlovy Vary.
+According to legend, the emperor himself treated his diseased limbs at the Charles IV spring.
 Originally, the springs were covered by a simple gazebo with a promenade hall.

 Wikipedia: Tržní kolonáda (CS)